-- 1) Articles review and practice of Stata on computers - 2) Build an econometric analysis on a topic of their choice but related to international and development issues. - Selected references
+- 1) Articles review and practice of Stata on computers - 2) Build an econometric analysis on a topic of their choice but related to international and development issues - 3) Present their works

-A. Colin Cameron and Pravin K. Trivedi (2005) "Microeconometrics Using Stata", Stata Press
+• A. Colin Cameron and Pravin K. Trivedi (2005) "Microeconometrics Using Stata" Stata Press